 HONORS & DISTINCTIONS

-- Chambers USA: America’s Leading Lawyers for Business – Leaders in their Field – 2013 Texas Litigation: General Commercial
+- Chambers USA: America’s Leading Lawyers for Business – Leaders in their Field – 2013 and 2014 Texas Litigation: General Commercial

 - U.S. Court of Appeals, 5th Circuit